 There’s a lot to like about the bike.
 With a much longer wheelbase than my current 2012 Trek 3900, and larger wheels, the Slade is remarkably faster on bumpy terrain and downhill.
 I’m a fair weather recreational rider so not overly concerned about the weight, though lighter is of course always better.

 The first bike had several issues that showed that not enough care had been taken during manufacture and assembly (either at the factory, or at the retailer).

 - No grommet on the seat dropper cable seat tube entry hole (cable had nicks from the sharp edges).

 - The front derailleur had been set up with too much clearance between the large chainring and the guide (even though there is a label clearly indicating the correct clearance).
-As a result, the guide was lifting the chain when using small sprockets.
+As a result, the guide was lifting the chain when using small sprockets (not that you should ever run the chain in that combination).
 No big deal, and the retailer fixed both of these issues immediately.